 A set of 8 Fiddle pattern Russian silver teaspoons, with engraved contempory initial W, by the famous maker Sazikov.
 The spoons are of exceptional quality, and are in excellent condition, with perfectly preserved tips, and no scratches or dents at all.
 Sazikov was founded in 1793 by Pavel Sazikov, they received the Imperial warrant in 1846, meaning they were one of a few select firms chosen to supply the Russian Imperial family.
 All 8 teaspoons carry the Imperial Warrant double headed eagle hallmark, which is well struck.
 Sazikov produced very high quality silver until the Russian revolution of 1917, the firm being run first by Pavel's son Ignaty, later by Ignaty's sons Pavel and Sergei (Watts, Russian Silversmiths Hallmarks, pg 27).
 The hallmarks are very clear, and in addition to the Imperial eagle include Sazikov makers mark in Cyrillic, assay masters mark B.C. for Victor Savinkov, date letter 1862, standard mark 84 (zolotniks) and city mark for Moscow (St George killing dragon).

 A Russian silver Fiddle pattern tablespoon, with very clear hallmarks, including town mark for Tallinn (now Estonia).
 The town mark is a shield containing 3 lions, and was used between 1842 and 1920 (Watts, Russian Silversmiths Hallmarks).
 The assay masters mark is very clear (YaN), the mark is recorded by Watts but unknown (pg 89).
-The makers mark CRH (Rubert Hermann) is very clear, he also worked in Tartu.
+The makers mark CRH for Carl Reinhold Hefftler is very clear (we previously had this incorrectly identified as Rubert Hermann).
 The spoon has scripted initials "G et WP" on the front, and "H&TJ" on the back next to the hallmarks.

-An unusual Russian silver vodka jug in Trompe L'Oeil style ("deceive the eye"), which is a type of decoration designed to imitate a surface or texture, to create a 3D impression.
-The jug is typically Russian in style, and the texturing imitates rush work or raffia (plaited stems of marsh plants).
+An unusual Russian silver kvass jug in Trompe L'Oeil style ("deceive the eye"), which is a type of chased decoration designed to imitate a surface or texture, to create a 3D impression.
+The jug is typically Russian in style, and the texturing imitates rush work or raffia (woven birch wood strips).
 The detail is amongst the best we have seen, the silversmith was definitely a true artist.
 The interior of the jug is gilded, and the hallmarks on the base are clear, although part of the makers mark is worn.
 The handle also has the St Petersburg hallmark.
-The assay master is unknown, his Cyrillic initials are AF, he worked from 1881 -1894 (Russian Silversmiths Hallmarks 1700-1917, Geoffrey Watts, pg 73).
+The assay master is Aleksandr Frans Fan der Flit (or van der Vliet), who worked in St Petersburg 1882 to 1894, his Cyrillic initials are AF, source www.925-1000.com.
+This assay master is described as unknown by Watts (Russian Silversmiths Hallmarks 1700-1917, Geoffrey Watts, pg 73).
 We are not experts on cyrillic makers marks, so are not certain we have correctly identified the maker - all opinions welcome.
+Kvass is a traditional Russian and Ukrainian fermented b...

 A pair of Russian silver and enamel teaspoons, with twisted stems and decorated enamel bowls and stems.
 These spoons are 88 grade silver as opposed to the commoner 84 grade, and were made in Moskow, as indicated by the delta (triangle) next to the Kokoshnik.
 The makers mark we believe to be that of Ivan Khlebnikov, an important maker who received the Imperial Warrant, and who specialised in enamel.
 The hallmarks are small but discernable.
 (Note: - as we are not experts in Russian silver, we cannot vouch for our identification).